workergnome/edtf_test_cases/README.md

 # edtf_test_cases

-A collection of test cases for parsing EDTF into and from human readable strings
+This is a collection of test cases for parsing EDTF into and out of human readable strings.
+Each test case is a single file, defined against a [JSON Schema](schema/edta_test_schema.json).